AdobeDocs/experience-platform.en/help/sources/connectors/advertising/pinterest-ads.md

 ## Prerequisites {#prerequisites}

 The first step in creating a [!DNL Pinterest Ads] source connection is to ensure that you have a Pinterest developer account.
-If you do not have one already, visit the [Signup](https://www.pinterest.com/business/create/?next=https://developers.pinterest.com/account-setup/) page to register and create your account.
+If you do not have one already, visit the [sign up](https://www.pinterest.com/business/create/?next=https://developers.pinterest.com/account-setup/) page to register and create your account.

 ### Setup [!DNL Pinterest] app and generate access token {#create-app-and-generate-token}